 Media resources

-Overview
+Event Overview

 The free-to-enter event takes place on Saturday 25 April.
 On Saturday, you will also see: the TCS Mini London Marathon Championships, the 2.6K event for athletes in secondary school years seven to 12; and the TCS Mini London Marathon, the event for schools to run, jog, walk or wheel in the heart of the capital.
 There is a one-mile route for children in Reception to Year 7 and a 2.6K route for those in Years 4 to 12 who can go a bit further.

-Check out the Mini London Marathon yearbook!
+Check out the Mini London Marathon over the years!

 Alex Yee at the Mini London Marathon